 Do you ever get purebred dogs or cats?

 Breed Specific Legislation - or 'BSL' - is the practice of using laws to regulate and restrict dog ownership based solely on the physical appearance of the dog.
 Our organization feels that a more fitting term for this type of lawmaking is Breed Discriminatory Legislation.
 Currently, Pit Bull Terriers and Pit Bull Terrier-type dogs are the most common breed to be discriminated against in America.
-In the past, Rottweilers and Dobermans were often singled out as bad dogs and dangerous breeds just as Pit Bulls are today.
+In the past, Rottweilers, German Shepherds and Dobermans were often singled out as bad dogs and dangerous breeds just as Pit Bulls are today.

-In agreement with the American Bar Association, National Animal Control Association, American Veterinary Medical Association, and all prominent national animal welfare groups, the HSU believes that legislation or ordinances targeting dogs by breed are ineffective and inhumane.
+In agreement with the American Bar Association, National Animal Control Association, American Veterinary Medical Association, and all prominent national animal welfare groups, HSU believes that legislation or ordinances targeting dogs by breed are ineffective and inhumane.
 Preemptively punishing any type of dog for behavior that it may or may not demonstrate is not protecting the public and is doing a disservice to our canine companions.
-Much more effective means of protecting the public from dangerous dogs include: dog licensing with vaccination requirements, on-leash requirements, and cruelty and neglect laws.
+A much more effective means of protecting the public from dangerous dogs include dog licensing with vaccination requirements, on-leash requirements, and cruelty and neglect laws.
 Through these alternative methods, some cities, counties and states are addressing responsible dog ownership and punishing irresponsible dog owners for dangerous behaviors.

 The HSU is happy to report that in 2014, Utah's legislators prohibited breed discrimination in our state and revoked all existing breed discriminatory ordinances in ten cities as of January 1, 2015.